JoshFagan/sphero_toolbox/matlab_installation.md

       **While running the installer for Visual Studio, make sure that the "Desktop development with C++" workload is selected.**
    </details>
-2. Restart Matlab if you already have it open
+2. Restart MATLAB if you already have it open
-3. Ensure the following Matlab Support Packages are installed
+3. Ensure the following MATLAB Support Packages are installed
     * MATLAB Support Package for Raspberry Pi Hardware
     * ROS Toolbox
       <details>
       <summary>Instructions for Checking and Installing Support Packages</summary>

-      1. In Matlab, click on the "Home" tab
+      1. In MATLAB, click on the "Home" tab
       2. Click on the 3 stacked cubes icon above "Add-Ons"
       3. Search for the support package of interest
           * You will either see that it is installed, or you can click on it to install it